Is a 40-Hour HAZWOPER Certification Required for Crime Scene Cleanup?

 Each employer must analyze the types of jobs they perform, the hazards involved, and if their work falls under the definition of an “uncontrolled hazardous waste site” or has the potential to become an “uncontrolled hazardous waste site;” if so, then they are required to have their employees be HAZWOPER certified.

 The HAZWOPER certification decision is arrived at on a company-by-company basis.
 A very small minority of crime and trauma scene decontamination companies will need employee HAZWOPER certifications, but the great majority of the companies will not and never will.
-Therefore, for ABRA to declare that ALL personnel who perform crime and trauma scene remediation are required to be HAZWOPER certified is just wrong.
-They claim to be THE experts–they should know better.
+Therefore, the statement, you might hear or read, that that ALL personnel who perform crime and trauma scene remediation are required to be HAZWOPER certified is not true and accurate.

 Regards,